 When do I need to change my HDB BTO room door lock?

 According to the feedback that we’ve received from our customers, they will usually consider replacing the lock when encountering these issues.
 Here they are, as described below.

 1) Missing lock

-In this first case, we were tasked with changing HDB BTO room door lock.
+In this first case, we were tasked with changing HDB BTO room door lock at Boon Keng.
 When this unit was returned to the owner, the owner realized that the entire lock was completely missing, for unknown reasons.
 So we re-installed the full lockset, along with the side latch, as shown above.
 The last panel shows the completed installation, along with the 3 new keys provided.

 In this particular case, the latch of the old HDB BTO room door lock did not retract, when the handle was pressed down.
 This can be seen in panel 1.
 We also had a lot of difficulty while removing the lock.
 Upon investigation, the latch of this lock was found to have rusted badly.
 What had conspired was that the handles had also corroded, which caused them to become stuck.
 Luckily, we managed to replace the lock successfully.
 We advised the customer on how to maintain the lock with WD40.
 Owing to its anti-rust qualities, WD40 is excellent for lock maintenance.

-In this case, our customer told us that it was becoming increasingly difficult to press down the handles, so they wished to change the lock.
+For this BTO room door lock in Punggol, our customer told us that it was becoming increasingly difficult to press down the handles, so they wished to change the lock.

 When we removed the BTO lockset, we saw that the insides of the lockset had rusted rapidly.
 We were quite surprised that the lock had rusted this badly, as there was no high humidity present.
 We usually see cases like this for toilet door locks, which are subjected to high levels of humidity and moisture that cause the lock to rust.